top of page

 Driven by demand for quality international legal services from an independent law firm that is both effective and efficient, David Cameron Law Office ("DCLO") was founded in 2021.
 DCLO is a Hong Kong law firm that is qualified to act on Hong Kong law and also New York law.
 Standing behind all of our work is David Cameron and his 16 years of experience in the Hong Kong market including at the largest law firms in the world, such as Linklaters and Allen & Overy.

-DCLO is a corporate law firm, offering advice and solutions on general corporate matters, capital raising, fund formation and contract law.
-DCLO also has specialized areas in structuring transactions, litigation and acting as external general counsel for growing companies that do not yet have their own in-house legal counsel.
+DCLO is a corporate law firm, offering advice and solutions on general corporate matters, capital raising, M&A, fund formation and contract law.
+DCLO also has specialized areas in family law, employment law, immigration and litigation.
+In addition, DCLO has the unique offering of acting as external general counsel for growing companies that do not yet have their own in-house legal counsel.

 DCLO is also deeply involved in Hong Kong initiatives, such as Family Offices, Hong Kong Limited Partnership Funds (LPFs), Hong Kong Open-ended Fund Companies (OFCs) and Hong Kong's Capital Investment Entrant Scheme.